openwallet-foundation/project-proposals/projects/diip.md

 DIIP aligns with the OpenWallet Foundation mission by enabling practical interoperability between wallet implementations through open standards and shared interoperability profiles.

 # Code of Conduct
-DIIP will adopt the OpenWallet Foundation code of conduct
+DIIP will adopt the OpenWallet Foundation code of conduct.

 # TAC Sponsor
 Stephen Curran